aravindnatch/JIC3117-ETD-Peer-Review/README.md

 ### Known Issues

-* The student form is not the actual ETD peer evaluation form we will use in our tool.
+* The instructors cannot create new groups for each class.
-* The student cannot save an incomplete peer review and come back to it later.
+* The instructors cannot create evaluation forms for each class.

 ## Version 0.1.0